Adopt An Amur Leopard

 Amur leopard prey is in decline because of hunting, fires and habitat loss.

-Amur leopards, and tigers, which share some of the same habitat, are at risk from poaching - their beautiful coats are sought after by some.
+Amur leopards, and tigers, which share some of the same habitat, are at risk from poaching - their beautiful coats are sought after by some for their body parts.

 Both the Amur leopard's habitat and their prey are being lost due to forest fires.